Product Review: How I’m using turmeric curcumin for inflammation, pain, and better sleep

 Before making the switch, I was sure to check with my doctor to make sure they didn’t have any concerns.

 I told them the exact brand, dosage, and formulation I was using.
-Fortunately, they were familiar with turmeric’s use as an anti-inflammatory.
+Fortunately, they were familiar with turmeric’s use for inflammation.

 Experts recommend supplements that have piperine added to it.
 It’s the major active component of black pepper and when added has been found to increase the bioavailability of curcumin by as much as 2000%!